maaz7214/Ccript-front-end/README.md

 ---

-Built with ❤️ using Next.js and TypeScript
+Built using Next.js and TypeScript